omar-polo/plass/README.md

 feature.

 In addition, plass uses got(1) to manage the password store and bundles a small utility to generate TOTP codes: totp(1).
+Password generation is done with a separate, but bundled, utility: pwg(1).

 To build and install it, just execute